 From the southern junction of MA 2 and US-7 south of the center of Williamstown, take MA 2 west towards Troy, New York.
-Follow MA 2 west for 0.25 miles and take a left onto Torrey Woods Rd.
+Follow MA 2 west for 0.25 mile and take a left onto Torrey Woods Rd.
 Follow Torrey Woods Rd for 0.4 mile and it will turn into Berlin Rd. at a T-intersection with Oblong Rd.
 Continue straight on Berlin Rd for 1.7 miles and there will be a large dirt parking area on the left with room for 5 or 6 vehicles.
 As of 2017, the parking area is marked by small signs stating "Class of 33 Trail Parking' and "WRLF Loop".

 UPDATES SINCE THE 2ND EDITION